ycrc/ycrc.github.io/docs/clusters/hopper.md

     Connections to Hopper can only be made from the Yale VPN (`access.yale.edu`)--even if you are already on campus (YaleSecure or ethernet).
 See our [VPN page](/clusters-at-yale/access/vpn) for setup instructions.

 !!! warning
-    Note, connections to the VPN need to be younger than 24hrs to connect to Hopper.
-If you are unable to connect to Hopper please try resetting your VPN connection.
+    Connections to the VPN need to be younger than 24 hours to connect to Hopper.
+If you are unable to connect to Hopper, please try disconnecting from and reconnecting to the Yale VPN.

 Once you have an account, the cluster can be accessed through the Virtual Desktop Infrastructure (VDI).
 The VDI functions as the ‘login node’ and isolates the user from their host computer.